wizelineacademy/react-apprenticeship-capstone4/README.md

 - Once you’ve covered all the <a href="#requirements">requirements specified above</a> and completed all the bullets on the <a href="#evaluation-criteria">Evaluation Criteria</a> section, push your changes to your branch and open a **PR** that can be merged into your **main** branch of your own GitHub repository.
 - Deploy your app into a hosting service such as Netlify, Firebase, Heroku, GitHub Pages, etc.
-- Fill <a href="https://docs.google.com/forms/d/e/1FAIpQLSc3So94j4yoKcyPU1rDQvXweCdn59eoaGeD6tByPRgX_Osmnw/viewform">this Google Form</a> to submit your project before **October 18th at 8:00 AM (CST)**
+- Fill <a href="https://docs.google.com/forms/d/e/1FAIpQLSc3So94j4yoKcyPU1rDQvXweCdn59eoaGeD6tByPRgX_Osmnw/viewform">this Google Form</a> to submit your project before **November 15th at 8:00 AM (CST)**

 ## Deliverable 2 - (Due Date: Monday, November 22nd)